eristow/redux-tutorial/README.md

 5. You'll need to supply a client id and secret for PRAW via a praw.ini in the root directory.

 ## How To Run
 1. In one console, run `npm run start-dev` for dev or `npm run start` for prod.
-(Need to add prod start script...).
 2. In another console, run the venv `activate` script, and then run `python -m flask run`.

+## TODO
+* Need to add prod start script for npm.
+* Lots of general fix-ups and adding new features.
+This is still very much WIP.